Rom Filing System — Technical Guide

 Build System

-All development is done under Linux (Debian/Ubuntu).
+RFS builds on **Linux** (Debian/Ubuntu), **macOS** and **Windows** (via WSL2).
 The build system is almost entirely self-contained within the repository.
+The recommended way to build is the

 Prerequisites